Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: 's Design

 \begin{enumerate} \item \textbf{Snapshot-based Optimistic Local Execution} (\S~\ref{sec:local}): Clients submit requests to any replica based on locality or load.
 The receiving replica executes the transaction speculatively using a snapshot-based OCC protocol.
-Operations are performed against a \textit{consistent snapshot}, derived from the last database state of the last epoch, with all write results buffered in a temporary storage.
+Operations are performed against a \textit{consistent snapshot}, derived from the database state at the end of the previous epoch, with all write results buffered in a \textit{temporary state}.

 \item \textbf{Asynchronous Batched Replication} (\S~\ref{sec:replication}): Locally executed transactions and their results are placed in a \textit{batch} and broadcast to the cluster.
 These batches constitute a linear, per-replica log; thus, each replica maintains its own append-only log while tracking the global log status of all replicas.
 A batch secures a \textit{Proof of Availability (PoA)} once it has been persisted and acknowledged by a write-quorum of at least $f+1$ replicas.
 Then, this PoA is broadcast to the cluster to confirm durability.